Chart Color Schemes

 Marayong has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Nine projects have been identified by AreaSearch as potentially impacting the area.
-Key projects include Securing Our Water Supply - Quakers Hill to Prospect, Securing Our Water Supply - Quakers Hill to Prospect (Purified Recycled Water Scheme), Marayong South Urban Renewal Precinct, and Blacktown and Mount Druitt Hospitals Expansion Stage 2.
-The following list details those likely to be most relevant.
+Nine projects identified by AreaSearch are expected to impact the area significantly, with key initiatives including Securing Our Water Supply - Quakers Hill to Prospect, Securing Our Water Supply - Quakers Hill to Prospect (Purified Recycled Water Scheme), Marayong South Urban Renewal Precinct, and Blacktown and Mount Druitt Hospitals Expansion Stage 2.
+The following list details those projects likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.